 Information West Coast Basin Barrier Project Dominguez Gap Barrier Project Alamitos Barrier Project

 Date Initiated 1953 1971 1964

 Overall Length (miles) 9 6 2.2

 Number of Injection Wells 153 94 43

 Number of Observation Wells 300 257 220

-2015/16 Imported Water Injection Amounts - (AF) 1,520 3,102 3,483
+2017/18 Imported Water Injection Amounts - (AF) 2,492 3,786 2,988

-2015/16 Recycled Water Injection Amounts - (AF) 12,820 3,350 982
+2017/18 Recycled Water Injection Amounts - (AF) 12,309 3,064 119

-^{} Does not include water purchased by Orange County Water District for their side of Alamitos barrier
+^{} Does not include water purchased by Orange County Water District for their portion of the Alamitos Barrier

 The barrier projects have been successfully protecting and supplying the fresh water aquifers in the WRD Service Area for decades.
-Currently, both potable imported water and advanced treated recycled municipal wastewater (some combination of microfiltration, reverse osmosis, ultraviolet light and hydrogen peroxide) are used.
+Currently, both potable imported water and advanced treated recycled municipal wastewater (some combination of microfiltration, reverse osmosis, ultraviolet light and advanced oxidation) are used.
 The water is injected into the Basins' aquifers to depths over 600 feet.
-As mentioned, WRD purchases all of the water injected into the barriers except for about 2,200 AF per year purchased by the Orange County Water District for a portion of the Alamitos Barrier in Orange County.
+As mentioned, WRD purchases all of the water injected into the barriers except for about 2,200 AF per year purchased by the Orange County Water District for a portion of the Alamitos Barrier in which they are responsible.
 The recycled water for the Alamitos Barrier is produced by WRD from the Leo J. Vander Lans facility, for the West Coast Basin Barrier by the West Basin Municipal Water District's (WBMWD) Ed Little plant, and for the Dominguez Gap Barrier by the City of Los Angeles' Terminal Island Treatment Plant.
 Potable water is provided by WBMWD and the City of Long Beach.

 Recycled water is the preferred source as it is available year round, is of excellent quality, and costs less than imported water.
-For example, the anticipated price of potable Tier 1 imported water to WRD next year for the barriers is expected to be \$1,397 per AF (includes the MWD base rate plus surcharges by the MWD member agencies).
-The melded rate for recycled water will be an estimated \$818 per AF.
+For example, the anticipated price of potable Tier 1 imported water to WRD next year for the Dominguez Gap barrier is expected to be \$1,457 per AF (includes the MWD base rate plus surcharges by the WBMWD).
+The rate for recycled water at the same barrier will be an estimated \$1,061 per AF.
 In addition to water costs that WRD pays, the LACDPW pays for the costs for the construction, operations, and maintenance of their barrier facilities.
 Realizing the high cost of barrier operations, WRD and others have looked into alternatives for seawater intrusion protection (Johnson and Whitaker, 2004).

 WRD has also implemented its WIN program to make its service area independent of imported water for groundwater recharge.
 Progress on WIN is being made at all three seawater barriers.
-In fact all three seawater barriers have now been permitted for 100% recycled water, although small amounts of imported water are still being used at this time, but eventually is expected to be phased out.
+In fact all three seawater barriers have now been permitted for 100% recycled water, although small amounts of imported water are still being used at this time, but eventually is expected to be phased out except temporarily during planned or unplanned treatment plant outages.
 All of these measures will help ensure continued protection of the groundwater resources in the WRD Service Area from seawater intrusion and will benefit directly or indirectly all groundwater pumpers in its service area.